waku-org/nwaku/docs/operators/how-to/configure-store.md

   + The time retention policy,`time:<duration-in-seconds>` (e.g., `time:14400`)
   + The capacity retention policy,`capacity:<messages-count>` (e.g, `capacity:25000`)
   + The size retention policy,`size:<size-in-gb-mb>` (e.g, `size:25Gb`)
-  + To disable the retention policy, explicitly, set this option to to `""`, an empty string.
+  + To disable the retention policy, explicitly, set this option to `""`, an empty string.
 * `--store-message-db-url`: The message store database url option controls the message storage engine.
 This option follows the [_SQLAlchemy_ database URL format](https://docs.sqlalchemy.org/en/14/core/engines.html#database-urls).

   + SQLite engine: The only database engine supported by the nwaku node.
 The database URL has this shape: `sqlite://<database-file-path>`.
 If the `<database-file-path>` is not an absolute path (preceded by a `/` character), the file will be created in the current working directory.
 The SQLite engine also supports to select a non-persistent in-memory database by setting the `<database-file-path>` to `:memory:`.